astroML/astroML/doc/index.rst

 astronomical datasets, and a large suite of examples of analyzing and visualizing astronomical datasets.

 .. image:: _static/text_cover.png
    :width: 100 px
-     :align: left
+   :align: right

 The goal of astroML is to provide a community repository for fast Python implementations of common tools and routines used for statistical data analysis in astronomy and astrophysics, to provide a uniform and easy-to-use interface to freely available astronomical datasets.
 We hope this package will be useful to researchers and students of astronomy.
-The project was started in 2012 to accompany the book **Statistics, Data Mining, and Machine Learning in Astronomy** by Zeljko Ivezic, Andrew Connolly, Jacob VanderPlas, and Alex Gray, to be published in early 2013.
+The astroML project was started in 2012 to accompany the book **Statistics, Data Mining, and Machine Learning in Astronomy** by Zeljko Ivezic, Andrew Connolly, Jacob VanderPlas, and Alex Gray, to be published in early 2013.

 .. include:: includes/big_toc_css.rst

-.

 User Guide
 ==========